 - Similarly worn by: 1.FC Köln (1976) and more (see below)

 Needless to say, the first thing to talk about is the huge, amazing crest that dominates the front featuring a woodpecker sitting on a crossed hammer and tongs.
-When discussing this shirt when friends, families and co-workers, I like to describe it as “like something from some sort of tropical Socialist Worker’s Party or union” (as we have seen from every eastern European national team shirt in the 80’s, socialism is perfectly compatible with Adidas).
+It can accurately be described as “like something from some sort of tropical Socialist Worker’s Party or union” (as we have seen from every eastern European national team shirt in the 80’s, socialism is perfectly compatible with Adidas).

 The other, more likely, possibility is that it was made for a company team, for which Germany is well known.
 Hammer and tongs together are of course a symbol of the blacksmith fraternity and the woodpecker suggests carpentry, so a business or factory that combined these two skills seems likely.
 Or maybe they just liked birds.

 So as usual we have little to no information of when, where and by whom this was worn.
 But a version of the template had been put out by Adidas as early as 1976, as worn by Köln.
-I in fact came across two versions of the Köln shirt (see below) while visiting the city in 2015 when my colleagues and I chanced upon a marvelous bar featuring several vintage Köln shirts framed along the walls (and wrestling was on the tele).
+We came across two versions of the Köln shirt (see below) while visiting the city in 2015 in a marvelous bar featuring several vintage Köln shirts framed along the walls (and wrestling was on the television).

-As you can see, mine and the Köln shirts differ at collar with the latter featuring a round-neck rather than a v-neck.
-If I had the choice, I probably would have gone for a round-neck, especially as the material at bottom of the “V” on my one is unfortunately quite stressed from time (see above).
+As you can see, ours and the Köln shirt differ at collar with the latter featuring a round-neck rather than a v-neck.
+If given the choice, we probably would have gone for a round-neck, especially as the material at bottom of the “V” is unfortunately quite stressed from time (see above).
 But this is a minor complaint for what it is.
 VfL Bochum also used the roundneck template in the ’78/’79 Bundesliga, while NASL side the LA Aztecs wore the V-neck version in the same period.
 Many other teams would employ the design into the 80’s (please send examples!).

-A close, personal acquaintance, who excels at art, actually once offered to try and fill in the logo in black marker.
-The risk of ruin was of course too great, and I declined.
-Considering the less knowledgeable observer who might be confused by the “missing” logo, the unmistakable three stripes on the sleeves fortunately do their job to identify the brand.
+A close, personal acquaintance of POTP, who excels at art, actually once offered to try and fill in the logo in black marker.
+The risk of ruin was of course too great, and we declined.
+Considering the less knowledgeable observer who might be confused by the “missing” logo, the unmistakable three stripes on the sleeves fortunately do their job to identify the brand, sprouting out of the red sections that come up the sides and loop around the arms.

-Lastly we come to the label, which has also become frayed and bunched over time, and I had to manually turn it over and straighten it out to examine it.
-I was rewarded for my efforts as I discovered, to my delight, an Erima logo and wordmark underneath the expected “adidas” and trefoil.
+Lastly we come to the label, which has also become frayed and bunched over time, and had to be manually turned over and straightened to examine it.
+We were rewarded for our efforts as we discovered, to our delight, an Erima logo and wordmark underneath the expected “adidas” and trefoil.
 For the uninformed, Adidas bought Erima in 1976 and the label shows that the shirt is a product of “Adidas Erima” manufacturing in West Germany:

 Bonus: International Selection